UrsSchmidt/aquila/aquila4j/README.md

 ## Building the interpreter

-You will need `ant 1.10.7` and `antlr 4.10.1` to build the interpreter.
+You will need `ant 1.10.7` and `antlr 4.12.0` to build the interpreter.
-Make sure to put the `antlr-4.10.1-complete.jar` file into the parent directory of this repository.
+Make sure to put the `antlr-4.12.0-complete.jar` file into the parent directory of this repository.
-Then simply run `ant package` to build the `aquila4j.jar` file.
+Then run `ant package` to build the `aquila4j.jar` file.

 ## Installing the interpreter on Ubuntu